benjajaja/civtrade/Reddit post.md

 - Added a **very giltchy and rudamentary** PM system.
 It should, quite frankly, not be used right now, it's still in very early beta.

-- http://beta.civtrade.com is now where I'll test my changes before pushing them to the main server/github
+- http://beta.civtrade.com is now where I'll test my changes before pushing them to the main server/github.

+- Errors have been disabled on the main site (this should have been done a while ago)

+- Removed copy to clipboard (do you really need something to help you with this?)

+- Created a reset password thing, to reset your password hop on to civcraft and type **/msg gastriko register resetpw**

 ----